MBHudson/CryptoWalletCracker/README.md

 ---
 ---
 ### Notes:
-- The CPU limiter takes 20 seconds to startup after running the <i><b> "sudo cryptowalletcracker" </b></i> command.
-Without limiting the CPU usage all cores maintain 100% CPU usage risking damage to the user's device.
+- Without limiting the CPU usage all cores maintain 100% CPU usage risking damage to the user's device.
 It is possible for one or two cores to persist.
 In these events I have found it beneficial to simply close the terminal and restart the script with the <i><b> "cryptowalletcracker" </b></i> command.
+Using a tool such at <b><i>"htop"</i></b> is useful to see current state of CPU usage and ensures the script is running properly.
+(To install "sudo apt install htop")